 Bug-eyed and Shameless is a newsletter that asks: Where are we, and how did we get here?

-In recent years, the glue holding our collective reality together has come unstuck.
+From the start of my career, I’ve been covering abuses of the state: Mass surveillance, police misconduct, mass incarceration.
+In recent years, however, I’ve been focusing on how the glue that holds our collective reality together has become unstuck.
 QAnon runs in the halls of power, anti-vaccine convoys occupy major capitals, Moscow says jump and our compatriots at home ask “как высоко?”

-Once (or more!) a week, Bug-eyed and Shameless will pop into your inbox with a single, exclusive, story that helps us understand our new weird world.
-There will also be a helpful guide to all the writing I’ve been doing elsewhere, and a curation of good reading from elsewhere.
+Once (or more!) a week, Bug-eyed and Shameless will pop into your inbox with a single, exclusive, dispatch that helps us understand our new weird world.
+There will also be a helpful guide to all the writing I’ve been doing elsewhere, and a curation of good reading from others.

 Understanding why people become deranged in our society — and how powerful people can weaponize untruths — can tell us an awful lot about what’s actually wrong, and might even help us fix it.